uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/using-tax-codes-to-collect-taxes-due.html.md

 ---
-title: Using Tax Codes to Collect Tax Due | Income Tax (MTD) End-to-End Service Guide
+title: Using tax codes to collect tax due | Income Tax (Making Tax Digital) end-to-end service guide
 weight: 33
 description: Software developers, designers, product owners or business analysts.
 Integrate your software with the Income Tax API for Making Tax Digital.
 ---

 <!--- Section owner: MTD Programme --->

-# Using Tax Codes to Collect Tax Due
+# Using tax codes to collect tax due

 When a Self Assessment customer receives PAYE income in addition to business income, HMRC will try to collect any Self Assessment tax owed through their tax code for the following tax year.